Google Doodle celebrates 45th anniversary of Chipko Movement, a forest conservation initiative

 The word Chipko means 'to stick' or 'to hug' and the name of the movement has been derived from these words.
 The success of this nonviolent, grassroots resistance was felt around the globe, serving as the inspiration for future environmental movements.
 The Chipko Andolan also stands out as an eco-feminist movement.
 Women formed the nucleus of the movement, as the group most directly affected by the lack of firewood and drinking water caused by deforestation.

-On 45th anniversary of Chipko Movement, let's know what the forest conservation movement was:
+On the 45th anniversary of Chipko Movement, let's know what the forest conservation movement was:

 - The original Chipko Movement dates back to the 18th century Rajasthan.